 On December 27, 1944, 24-year-old Jennie Eldon Conroy was brutally murdered with a claw hammer on the remote gravel roads of West Vancouver’s wooded hillside.
 Described as a “cheery, popular girl” who was “always smiling and joking,” she had paved her way in the world with a job as a grain loader at Midland and Pacific Elevator company, and to those who knew her, seemed the unlikeliest of individuals to fall prey to such a horrifying attack.

 Fresh off her shift from the elevators, Jennie was en route to a family dinner at her father’s house in West Vancouver when she missed her bus by less than a minute.
-She was last seen walking away from the bus terminal, and likely, was making her way to the dinner, which would have been less than an hour by foot.
+She was last seen walking away from the bus terminal and was making her way to the dinner, which would have been less than an hour by foot.

 She never made it to her father’s, and her body was found badly beaten on a rough, isolated road near Capitano View Cemetery the next day.